-Fast Hydrating Guar Gum Slurry SDS MSDS of Suppliers and Manufacturers' Represantative
+Fast Hydrating Guar Gum Slurry SDS MSDS of Suppliers and Manufacturers' Representative

 FInOrIC, etymologically derived from our business line of Fine Inorganic, Organic and Industrial Chemicals, offers chemicals for Oil & Gas Exploration, Hydraulic Fracturing, Production, Stimulation, Coiled Tubing, Food & Feed Ingredients, Mineral Fortifiers and Pharmaceutical Excipients, in 55 countries across 5 continents.
-Backed by company owned & operated full-fledged chemical manufacturing facilities in Pleasanton, Midland & Houston, Texas with associated manufacturing sites in India, UAE and China we are a truly multi-national chemical manufacturer and distributor.
+Backed by company owned & operated full-fledged chemical manufacturing facilities in Pleasanton, Midland & Houston, Texas with associated manufacturing sites in India and UAE we are a truly multi-national chemical manufacturer and distributor.

 Most of our or our partner facilities are either FDA-cGMP, ISO-9001, Halal and Kosher, ISO-14000, REACH, ISO-22000, and/or HACCP certified.